MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Verify website

-How to find Application Url in portal, vscode, and CLI.
+How to find Application Url in portal, VS Code, and CLI.

 ## Troubleshoot deployment